tobega/tailspin-v0/README.md

 of steps separated by -> where each step creates the next current value as input to the next step, and anything inside angle brackets (<>) is a match expression.
 For a quick introduction to Tailspin, see [snippets compared to javascript](https://tobega.blogspot.com/2021/05/learning-tailspin-by-comparing-to.html) or the [introduction to tailspin programming](https://tobega.blogspot.com/2020/05/a-little-tailspin.html).
 Tailspin "functions" can return a stream of zero or more values, I've written about [how returning no value at all is quite powerful](https://tobega.blogspot.com/2021/05/the-power-of-nothing.html).

-The inspiration for Tailspincomes mostly from XSLT, but data structures are json-like.
+The inspiration for Tailspin comes mostly from XSLT, but data structures are json-like.
 The main idea is to let your data flow through a series of transforms so it should be easy to specify that flow.
 Transform steps can be specified as a set of templates with pattern-matching determining which template to apply.
 Output is generally specified as literals with interpolation of values.
 For more info see the [language reference documentation](TailspinReference.md).

+Tailspin aims to let you process your data as easily and flexibly as possible, while at the same time trying to help/coerce you to "do the right thing" without introducing lots of boilerplate.
+Tailspin will error if it seems you may have made a programming error.

 Despite the grounding in business data processing, Tailspin turns out to be fun to use and has been used for the [adventofcode](https://adventofcode.com/) events of [2018](https://github.com/tobega/aoc2018), [2019](https://github.com/tobega/aoc2019)